patriceir27-ship-it/ReadMe/README.md

 ---

 ## 🌍 About Me
-I am **Patrice Iradukunda**, a passionate Data Scientist and ML Engineer committed to building intelligent, ethical, and scalable data-driven systems.
+I am **Patrice IRADUKUNDA**, a passionate Data Scientist and ML Engineer committed to building intelligent, ethical, and scalable data-driven systems.
 My mission is to create **solutions that educate, empower, and transform organizations** — from predictive analytics to large-scale ML platforms.

 🔹 Currently: Data Science Intern @ **Prodigy InfoTech**